OpenEvalProject/evals/manuscripts/elife-92941/v1/manuscript.md

 **Figure 3.:** Data shown are relative intake (100% is the maximum intake) of 10,000 simulations.

 In order to conﬁrm the ﬁndings of our simulations, we compared relative intakes estimated using data from DD-FCT and biomarker method.
 The biomarkers used in this study (Green et al., 1981; Ottaviani et al., 2018a; Ottaviani et al., 2019; Pannala et al., 2003; Smallwood et al., 2017) have been validated and characterised previously (Table 1) and are suitable to estimate relative intake (Keogh et al., 2013).
 Like the 24 hr dietary recall data used here, biomarkers reﬂect acute intake.
 The intake estimated from the DD-FCT method was calculated using the common approach based on the mean bioactive content in databases.
-The association between this self-reported intake and biomarker is weak, with a maximum Kendall’s τ of 0.16 for (–)-epicatechin and lower for ﬂavan-3-ols (0.06) and nitrate (–0.05).
+The association between this self-reported intake and biomarker is weak, with a maximum Kendall’s $\tau$ of 0.16 for (–)-epicatechin and lower for ﬂavan-3-ols (0.06) and nitrate (–0.05).
 Figure 4 illustrates this by comparing respective quantiles of intake as these are commonly used to categorise relative intake.
 The data show very modest agreement between the two measurement methods (only 20–30% of participants assigned to the same quantile) and conﬁrm that ranking is not suitable to address the measurement error and uncertainty introduced by the high variability in bioactive content.
 Overall, this shows that relying on a single value of bioactive content in food for all participants introduces bias when assessing relative intake of dietary compounds.

 ![Figure 4.](https://cdn.elifesciences.org/articles/92941/elife-92941-fig4-v1.jpg)

 **Figure 4.:** Bands of the same colour show participants in the same biomarker-estimated quantile of intake and their respective quantile of intake based on the DD-FCT method.
 24HDR estimated quantiles of intake were determined using the common approach of using mean content of ﬂavan-3-ols, (–)-epicatechin, and nitrate in each food item as reported in databases.

-## Impact of bioactive content variability on the estimated association between intake and health endpoints
+### Impact of bioactive content variability on the estimated association between intake and health endpoints

 We showed earlier that the high variability in food composition has an impact on the estimates of intake using the DD-FCT method.
 However, it is not known whether this aﬀects estimated associations between intake and health endpoints.
 Here, we use simulations to explore how the variability in food compositions aﬀects such estimates in a ‘vibration of eﬀects’-type approach (Patel et al., 2015) and compare these with the results derived from biomarker-estimated intakes.
 We use the cross-sectional association with blood pressure as example as all three compounds have a well-established acute eﬀect on vascular function (Larsen et al., 2006; Ottaviani et al., 2018b; Schroeter et al., 2006).